 MCS Charitable Foundation is open to funding a range of projects that advance our mission to accelerate the adoption of renewable energy and low carbon technologies.

-Anglia Ruskin University is offering a series of initiatives to help businesses affected by covid-19
+Anglia Ruskin University is offering business support to cleantech businesses

 Anglia Ruskin University (ARU) has announced measures to collaborate with business, public sector, and community organisations to help the region recover from COVID-19 and to stimulate further economic growth.
-For more information, view our news page.
+View our news page for more information.